Skip to content

 }'

-The output will show the total execution time.
-You can calculate tokens per second by dividing the total_duration (returned in the JSON response) by the number of tokens generated.
+Note: Calculate tokens/sec by dividing the total_duration from the JSON response by the number of tokens generated.

 Sources / references